-The competition is only open to writers who’ve had three or more mainstage plays produced.
+The competition is exclusively open to writers who’ve had three or more mainstage plays produced.
 In contrast to the Griffin Award, which is open to writers at every stage of their career, the Lysicrates Prize is intended to support established artists; recognising the significant challenges facing any writer, regardless of experience.
 The prize has attracted entries from some of the country’s most exciting and innovative writers.

 2017 Lysicrates Prize